Beginner’s Guide to the GSA Contract Get the Guide Now

 • It requires companies to submit monthly reports on GSA Contract sales with specific data points, including prices paid.

-• Participation in the program is optional.
+• As of Refresh 31, participation in the program is mandatory.

 • TDR will not expand to VA Schedule Contracts.